 Dip.
 Prof. Couns; BA Hons (Psychology); PhD

-Dr Donnah Anderson is a lecturer within the School of Psychology at Charles Sturt University, Port Macquarie.
+Dr Donnah Anderson is a Senior Lecturer within the School of Psychology at Charles Sturt University, Port Macquarie.
 Donnah’s research takes an interdisciplinary approach that bridges psychology, sociology and education.
 She has a particular interest in children and young people’s rights, voice and wellbeing and has worked on a range of collaborative mixed-method research projects with local, national and international scope.

 Donnah is a passionate teacher who delivers undergraduate subjects in psychology – including Research Methods and Statistics and other psychology subjects.
 She enjoys helping students overcome their fear of statistics and also supervises honours, masters and PhD students in their psychology research projects.
 Donnah is strongly committed to her students’ learning and their personal and professional growth.